 Use a call to action!

 Whether you are collecting emails, selling products, or pushing your services, be specific and tell your user what to do next.

 3. Every Page Should Have One Goal

-Be thoughtful about each part of your website and try to focus on one goal per page for your user.
+Be thoughtful about each part of your top fitness center websites and try to focus on one goal per page for your user.